 Despite the subtitle of Richard Ayres’ No. 52 (Three pieces about Ludwig van Beethoven: dreaming, hearing loss and saying goodbye), the piece is as much about Ayres himself, articulating something of his own painful experiences of the debilitating reality of encroaching deafness.
 It’s a work that draws on two related compositional ideas that have become quite widespread in the last decade: gradual states of decay and hauntology.
 The former, extending the device used in the last movement of Smetana’s First String Quartet, concerns the presence of tinnitus, the tones and clusters of which afflict and disrupt the perceived clarity of the primary musical material.
 Over the course of the first movement, its gentle ruminating becomes increasingly skewed due to the prevalence of these shrill, buzzing sounds, causing not only a literal jarring but also an aesthetic one, making its placidity feel all the more disastrously ruined by its intrusion.
 In the second movement it appears more in the form of distortion, a piano solo becoming more and more lost from its timbral origins to the point that it becomes purely percussive.
 Hauntology manifests most prominently in the final movement where (echoing the work of The Caretaker) short orchestral fragments are answered by recordings of them that are muffled, corrupted and generally fucked up almost beyond all recognition.
 Though the methods Ayres uses are all quite simple and familiar, they’re powerfully, even devastatingly, effective.
 It’s hard to put into words just how odd, uncanny and above all troubling it is to hear something clear and carefree become menaced and dilapidated, either by forcing itself on top of sound or by causing it to vanish entirely.

 All in all, the usual very mixed bag of Proms premières – another instance of BBC consistency.
-As is the 5:4 tradition, you can have your say about each of the new works using the polls below. i’ll keep the polls open for the next two weeks, after which i’ll report back on how you all voted.
+As is the 5:4 tradition, you can have your say about each of the new works using the polls below. i’ll keep the polls open for the next few weeks, after which i’ll report back on how you all voted.

 HAVE YOUR SAY